Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 To reach the waterfalls, you must follow the trail starting at the end of Boyana Parish.
 Several signs indicate both the way and the trails; in fact, there are two hiking trails to the waterfalls.

-The left trail is flatter, with fantastic panoramic sights over the capital, taking about 2 hours to reach the waterfalls.
+The left trail is flatter and offers fantastic panoramic views over the capital.
+It takes about 2 hours to reach the waterfalls.

 The trail on the right follows the Boyana River.
-It is steep, and the terrain is not so easy; the views are not those of Sofia but a lovely, lush forest.
+It is steep, and the terrain is not easy; the views are not Sofia but a lovely, lush forest.
 Although it can be more demanding, it is much shorter (a bit less than an hour).

-After the waterfall, it is possible to follow the hike and reach the artificial Boyana Lake (about 40 minutes) by following the signs.
+After the waterfall, the hike can be followed to reach the artificial Boyana Lake (about 40 minutes) by following the signs.

 11. Hiking To Dragalevtsi Monastery